 - The order of the entries - A batch header or footer.
 The batch header and footer can contain information common to all payments in the payment batch, and information specific to the batch, including the lockbox number, date, number of checks, and total payment amount.
-If a payment is missing information, the batch data is used. - Starting with 15.0.1, you can also specify the payment method, payment type, and qualifier, and whether to treat consecutive delimiters as one in the given data.
+If a payment is missing information, the batch data is used. - You can also specify the payment method, payment type, and qualifier, and whether to treat consecutive delimiters as one in the given data.